OSU-CS-461/CrowdSourcedTravelPlanner/README.md

 For example: `git checkout -b drew/readme-updates`

+Then commit as usual.
+Once you're ready to open a pull request, push your branch up to Github:
+`git push -u origin <your-name>/<branch-name>`

-Then commit as usual and then open a pull request against the main branch in Github when you're ready to merge your changes.
+Then open a pull request against the main branch in Github when you're ready to merge your changes.